gangfang/Set/README.md

 Credit to tatiana.kornilova@gmail.com, I borrowed his ideas for card shading drawing and UI design to my implementation.

+Note that UI has not been designed/handled for landscape mode of neither game.

 ## Snapshots:

 ![The Concentration Game](concentration.png)